skrivov/erapp/SPEC.md

 Note: On serverless hosts, local writes are ephemeral; acceptable for demo.
 For production, switch to object storage.

-## Testing Strategy
+## Evaluation & QA Strategy
-### Validation Script
+### Extraction Evaluation Script

-- `npm run validate:taxi` (alias for `tsx scripts/validateTaxiReceipts.ts`) exercises the OCR → LLM → rules pipeline against the dataset in `scripts/datasets/`.
+- `npm run eval:taxi` (alias for `tsx scripts/evalTaxiReceipts.ts`) runs the OCR → LLM → rules pipeline against the fixtures in `scripts/datasets/` to surface extraction quality issues and missing clarifications.
+Treat it as a qualitative evaluation (no pass/fail assertions).
-- Asserts key invariants: amount/currency accuracy, expected manager/compliance routing, clarification prompt limits, and explanation generation.
 - Supports `--subset` filters (e.g., `smoke`, `manager`, `currency`) and `--only=file1,file2` for targeted runs.

 ### Contract & Schema Guards